ArnavT005/Maze_Engine/README.md

 MUSIC:
 Background music-
-Music: [Space Ambience] by Alexander Nakarada (www.serpentsoundstudios.com)
-Licensed under Creative Commons BY Attribution 4.0 [License](https://creativecommons.org/licenses/by/4.0/)
+Music: [Space Ambience](www.serpentsoundstudios.com) by Alexander Nakarada Licensed under Creative Commons BY Attribution 4.0 [License](https://creativecommons.org/licenses/by/4.0/)
 All other sound effects in *music* folder are open source.